Shuttle-SE/Shuttle-SE.github.io/README.md

 # Support

 Having trouble with Shuttle?

-Please join our Discord community and tag one of our Payload Commanders in the corresponding Support channel so we can help you sort it out.
-Join using this link [https://discord.gg/YdM43sp](https://discord.gg/YdM43sp)
+If you need to chat with one of our support staff, please mention one of our Payload Commanders in the corresponding Support channel inside our Discord server [https://discord.gg/YdM43sp](https://discord.gg/YdM43sp) or by direct message so we can help you sort it out.

 # Official Partners